Run 'puppet node deactivate' upon removing a host

 If you're using PuppetDB, when you remove a host you need to run 'puppet node deactivate fqdn' in order to let PuppetDB know that the exported resources are no longer active.

 Foreman does not currently do this when a node is removed.

-#1 Updated by Jeremy Kitchen almost 5 years ago
+#1 Updated by Jeremy Kitchen about 5 years ago

 The change should be fairly straightforward.
 Add the deactivate functionality to foreman-proxy and then have foreman call it when deleting a host.

 The issue comes in with usability.
 Older versions of puppet don't have the deactivate functionality, so how do we handle those cases?
 Silently ignore and keep existing behavior (read: don't worry about storeconfigs and such) or spit out a warning? or?